Member of Care Delivery Team Model

 - Disease screenings

 - Patient navigation to increase access to healthcare services

 - Other basic services

-Other programs may adopt a more holistic approach or a medical home model.
-CHWs may work alongside a team comprised of a physician, nurse or allied health worker, or assistant to deliver health education or screening services while the medical provider conducts a medical exam.
+CHW programs using this model may also integrate a more holistic approach or a medical home model.
+Within a medical home, CHWs may work alongside a care team comprised of physicians, nurse practitioners, and allied health workers to deliver a range of services, including navigation, outreach, education, or referrals.

-Examples of Member of Care Delivery Team Models
+Examples of Rural Member of Care Delivery Team Models

 - Community Connections program of the Northeast Vermont Regional Hospital (NVRH) integrates CHWs as part of a diverse team of healthcare professionals, including physicians, nurses, behavioral health specialists, chronic care coordinators, and dietitians.
 The CHWs provide services that align with other CHW models, including meeting with patients, linking them to services, and enrolling them in insurance.